Photo shows lone Frydenberg supporter standing in a 'sea of teal' as campaigning in Kooyong ramps up

 Dr Ryan is aiming to be the first non-Liberal to hold the seat since 1945.

-Kooyong was first represented by William Knox, who served as a member of the Free Trade party, then its successor - the Anti-Socialist Party - and then the Commonwealth Liberal party.
+Kooyong was first represented by William Knox, who served as a member of the Free Trade party (later known as the Anti-Socialist Party) and then the Commonwealth Liberal Party.

 Sir Robert Best then represented the seat for both the Commonwealth Liberal & Nationalist parties.